Trilemma: Epicurus' trilemma

 Although traditionally ascribed to Epicurus and called Epicurus' trilemma, it has been suggested that it may actually be the work of an early skeptic writer, possibly Carneades.

 In studies of philosophy, discussions, and debates related to this trilemma are often referred to as being about the problem of evil.

 Apologetic trilemma

-One well-known trilemma is sometimes used by Christian apologists considered a proof of the divinity of Jesus, and is most commonly known in the version by C. S. Lewis.
+One well-known trilemma is sometimes used by Christian apologists as a proof of the divinity of Jesus, and is most commonly known in the version by C. S. Lewis.
 It proceeds from the premise that Jesus claimed to be God, and that therefore one of the following must be true: